practicaldsc/study/problems/disc06/dsc80-wi23-final-q06.md

 **Answer: ** Sentence 4

-Remember, the IDF of a word is the same for all documents, since $\text{idf}(t) = \log \left( \frac{\text{number of documents}}{number of documents containing $t$} \right)$.
+Remember, the IDF of a word is the same for all documents, since $\text{idf}(t) = \log \left( \frac{\text{number of documents}}{\text{number of documents containing } t} \right)$.
 This means that the sentence where "college" is the word with the highest TF-IDF is the same as the sentence where "college" is the word with the highest TF, or term frequency.
 Sentence 4 is the only sentence where "college" appears twice; in all other sentences, "college" appears at most once.
 (Since all of these sentences have the same length, we know that if "college" appears more times in Sentence 4 than it does in other sentences, then "college"'s term frequency in Sentence 4, $\frac{2}{5}$, is also larger than in any other sentence.)
 As such, the answer is Sentence 4.

 # END SOLN